 About the initiatives

 An independent Hearing Health Sector Committee developed the Roadmap for Hearing Health in 2019.
-The roadmap outlines recommended actions to improve hearing health in Australia.
+The roadmap outlines recommended actions for all governments and the broader hearing sector to improve hearing health in Australia.

 - raise awareness of hearing health

 - improve ear health among Aboriginal and Torres Strait Islander children

 - increase capability among our aged care workforce to recognise and deal with hearing loss among older Australians.